amirilovic/surviving-monorepos/README.md

 - Docker builds are done in parallel.
 - When building docker images `--cache-from` flag is used to reuse build results from previous run.

 Full pipeline execution time is ~2min, without docker build it is ~1min.
+If only `README.md` is change, build takes around ~30s.